2021 Generation Adidas Norcross Cup

 All forfeits shall result in a score of 4 to 0 against the team being penalized.
 In the event of a forfeit, the four (4) goals shall not be credited to any one member of the winning team but to the team as a whole.
 The maximum amount of goal-differential applied to tie-break procedures in a single game is plus-four (+4) goals.
 All additional goals will be listed in final score but not count towards group standings.

 A coach who is sent off shall not be allowed to participate for the remainder of the tournament unless over-ruled by TGC.
 A mandatory one-game suspension must be served.
 Any player receiving a red card will be suspended from his/her next match.
 There is no penalty for yellow card accumulation by a coach or a player.

 Laws XIII through XVII:

-Georgia Youth Soccer Modification regarding Heading:
+Modification regarding Heading:

 Deliberate heading is not allowed in U11 and below age games.
 If a player deliberately heads the ball in a game, an indirect free kick should be awarded to the opposing team from the spot of the offense.
 If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the nearest point to where the infringement occurred.
 Heading is allowed in U12 games without limitations.